MaxonT/SocialMax--A_Simply_Usable_Social_Media_Prototype/README.md

 📝 Reflection

 The Change++ challenge was a rollercoaster.
-I totally broke my project a few times, got lost in Git trees, and even hit the “why isn’t this working?!” meltdown stage.
+I totally broke my project a few times, got lost in Git trees.
 But somehow, after all the crashes and confusion, things finally came together.
 I actually learned a lot about debugging, file structure, and just pushing through when stuff doesn’t work.
 It felt pretty good to see it running—even if the journey was pure chaos.